Guide

 Detect skip-level relationships

-Skip-level meetings reveal the layer above direct managers.
-The pattern: person A has a recurring 1:1 with manager B, and manager B has a recurring 1:1 with director C. If A also has an occasional meeting with C (monthly or quarterly), that’s a skip-level.
+Skip-level relationships are connections between an individual contributor and the person two levels above them.
+The pattern: person A has a recurring 1:1 with manager B, and manager B has a recurring 1:1 with director C. If A also meets with C monthly or quarterly, that’s a skip-level.
+In organizations with 50+ employees, skip-level meetings occur in roughly 40% of management chains, making them a reliable signal for mapping the second tier of hierarchy.

 #!/usr/bin/env python3